Tight PAC-Bayesian Risk Certificates for Contrastive Learning: Introduction

-The SimCLR framework employs a carefully designed contrastive loss to maximize the similarity between the representations of augmented views of the same sample while minimizing the similarity between the representations from different samples \cite{sohn2016improved, chen2020simple}.
+In this work, we focus on the SimCLR framework (\textit{i.e.,} \textit{simple framework for contrastive learning of representations}), which has gained widespread attention and demonstrated strong performance in a variety of downstream tasks\cite{chen2020simple}.
 Although SimCLR remains one of the most practically used contrastive models, theoretical analysis of SimCLR’s performance and generalization abilities is still limited \cite{bao2022surrogate, nozawa2020pac}.
 The study of generalization error in self-supervised models is mostly based on two distinct frameworks \cite{arora2019theoretical,haochen2021provable}, both introduced in the context of contrastive learning.
 The \emph{contrastive unsupervised representation learning} (CURL) framework, introduced by Arora et al. \cite{arora2019theoretical}, assumes access to tuples $z_1,\ldots,z_n$, where each \(z= (x, x^+, x^{-}_1, \ldots, x^{-}_k)\).
 The underlying statistical model considers data from a mixture of $k$ (class) distributions, and within each $z$, it is assumed that \(x\) and \(x^+\) are independent samples from the same class, while \(x^{-}_1, \ldots, x^{-}_k\) are \(k\) i.i.d. samples from the mixture model, independent of \(x,x^+\).
 Arora et al. \cite{arora2019theoretical} derive Rademacher complexity-based generalization error (risk) bounds for representation learning using bound contrastive losses.
 Furthermore, the above statistical model for augmented data $z$ allows one to extend the bounds to derive a risk certificate for downstream classification using the mean classifier \cite{arora2019theoretical}.
 Subsequently, improved risk certificates for both contrastive learning and downstream classification were derived in \cite{LeiYYZ23} using empirical covering numbers, and also in \cite{nozawa2020pac} using a PAC-Bayesian analysis or in \cite{bao2022surrogate} --- the latter bounds being specifically obtained for the N-pair (or InfoNCE) loss used in SimCLR \cite{sohn2016improved,chen2020simple}.
 The CURL framework has been used to derive risk bounds for non-contrastive models \cite{CabannesKBLB23} and adversarial contrastive models \cite{ZouL23}, although both rely on Rademacher bounds.
 PAC-Bayes bounds have been instead stated in the context of meta-learning \cite{FaridM21}.